spyysalo/roihu-megatron-gpt/README.md

 ./download_data.sh
 ```

-Prepare a venv with TransformerEngine and apex in `/scratch/$ACCOUNT/venv/python-pytorch-megatron`.
+Prepare a venv with TransformerEngine, apex and Megatron Core in
+`/scratch/$ACCOUNT/venv/python-pytorch-megatron`.
 Note that this will run on a GPU node and will take some time to complete.
 You can `tail -f logs/*` to watch progress.